Shoulder Pain Relief

 Our physical therapists are trained to pinpoint the cause of your pain through a variety of diagnostic techniques.
 X-rays can illustrate if you have sustained a dislocation or if you’re developing arthritis, while range of motion tests are used in order to discover which of your soft tissues are contributing to your pain.

 Don’t let your shoulder pain limit your physical abilities any longer!
 Hawaii Sports and Balance Center will get you the help you need to start living your normal life once again.
-Contact our Kauai physical therapy office today to schedule your appointment and get started on your path towards recovery.
+Contact our Kauai physical therapy office today at Lihue & Kapa’a, HI Centers to schedule your appointment and get started on your path towards recovery.

 While there is no one-stop solution for shoulder pain, there are many exercises that can be done to help strengthen the rotator cuff region and ease the pain you are expereincing.
 Our physical therapists are highly trained to help improve the flexibility and range of motion in your shoulder, in addition to relieving your pain and discomfort.
 This will be done through an individualized treatment plan designed specifically for you, including therapeutic modalities and targeted pain-relief exercises.
 A couple common rotator cuff-strengthening exercises that physical therapists prescribe are wall push-ups and chair push-ups.
 Resistance bands can also be used to increase the strength in your shoulder and help relieve pain.
 However, it is important to note that if your pain is serious, these exercises should not be performed without the aid of a physical therapist.